SukramJ/custom_homematic/README.md

 You can configure this integration multiple times if you want to integrate multiple HomeMatic hubs into Home Assistant.
 If you are using Homegear with paired [Intertechno](https://intertechno.at/) devices, uni-directional communication is possible as well.

-Support for CUxD is not possible due to a missing Python library for BinRPC.

 **Please take the time to read the entire documentation before asking for help.
 It will answer the most common questions that come up while working with this integration.**

 ## Device support